 As always, the recommendation and common sense approach is to consider product solutions as a portfolio, never over-exposing oneself to a point of financial pain and suffering liquidity or counterparty over exposure.

 Please ensure that you view the plan documents for full details of the features and the risks.

 Tempo’s products can only be accessed with advice.

 The promotion of the plans does not constitute ‘advice’ to invest.
 Advice is always specific to an individual investor’s circumstances and needs, following the process of ‘know your customer’, with the aim of ensuring that any product is suitable for an investor.

 TO FIND OUT MORE

 Click here – https://bestpricefs.co.uk/tempo-structured-products/

-So, we’d certainly suggest early contact if you are interested to invest in Issue 14, in order to try to ensure availability and access.
+With the fast approaching closure date of this product we would certainly suggest early contact if you are interested to invest in Issue 15, in order to try to ensure availability and access.